 Basic Cartogram with R

-This post describes how to apply the cartogram method to a hexbin map.
-Each region is represented as a hexagon which size is distorted according to a numeric variable.
-It uses the cartogram package.
+This post explains how to use the [cartogram](cartogram.html) method on a [hexbin map](hexbin-map.html).
+Each region is depicted as a hexagon, with its size altered based on a numeric variable, utilizing the cartogram package.

 Cartogram section Data to Viz